mmagi/RepData_PeerAssessment1/PA1_template.md

 nafilleddailystep<-aggregate(steps ~ date, data=nafilled, FUN=sum)
 nafilledmeandailystep <- mean(nafilleddailystep$steps)
 nafilledmediandailystep <- median(nafilleddailystep$steps)
-ggplot(nafilleddailystep,aes(x=date,y=steps))+geom_bar(stat='identity')
+ggplot(nafilleddailystep,aes(x=steps))+geom_histogram(binwidth=500)
 ```

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

-mean is 10766.1887 and median is 10765,
-thought here are obviously changes in the histgram, there is no major impact on mean and median, they are increasing very slightly
+mean is 10766.1887 and median is 10765, there is no major impact on mean and median, they are increasing very slightly

 ## Are there differences in activity patterns between weekdays and weekends?